cmotc/vaLAIR/LUA.md

 Maybe it'll get better when I've written the first example.
 These functions are used to retrieve information from the map about it's properties and the properties associated with specific areas and tags.
 Probably more things as I think of them.
+These don't work yet but once they do all the remaining map generation helpers will be placed in common.lua.

   * particle\_index\_byxy :
-  * particle\_count\_bytag :
   * mobile\_index\_byxy :
-  * mobile\_count\_bytag :

-###Lua Functions wrapped in Vala Functions for Ease of Use and Sanity Checking

-Last but not least, when Vala needs to get information out of the Lua VM then in order to make the results more predictable and debuggable, sanity checking is to be done in both Lua(Via the lair/common.lua file) or in Vala functions specifically used for retrieving that information as needed.
-Many of these functions pass information back and forth from Vala to Lua to use as parameters.
-Mostly this amounts to managing strings, but it should be done as safely as possible.

 Current Limitations
 -------------------

-Obviously, the programming interface isn't really present yet.
+Obviously, the programming interface isn't really finished yet.

 Because the map generator currently works from left to right, then from top to bottom, and because by definition all the information that the map can recieve